LEDswarm/firmware/docs/README.md

 # What's this?

-This software enables controllers to drive LEDs, read sensor data and interact with their environment.
+[`ledswarm_firmware`](https://github.com/LEDswarm/firmware) is a firmware for microcontrollers written in Rust which enables swarm controllers to drive LEDs, read sensor data and interact with their environment.

-[`esp-idf`](https://github.com/esp-rs/esp-idf-hal) is used to compile the firmware with standard library support for ESP32 controller boards.
-The RMT module is used to efficiently drive a seven-pixel array of RGBW LEDs (SK6812).
-An accelerometer and a small OLED display are attached to the I2C bus to provide sensor data and visual feedback.
+[`esp-idf`](https://github.com/esp-rs/esp-idf-hal) provides the base of the firmware with standard library support for ESP32 controller boards.
+The RMT module is used to efficiently drive a seven-pixel array of RGBW LEDs while an accelerometer and a small OLED display are attached to the I2C bus to provide sensor data and visual feedback.

 # ledswarm_firmware_esp32c3